jyrkioraskari/IFCtoLBD/IFCtoRDF/README.md

 - jena-core v5.5.0
 - jena-arq v5.5.0

-You will need Java JDK 17 and Maven installed.
-After downloading the code from the GitHub repository, you need to run the following command to compile the code and download all necessary Maven dependencies:
+You will need JDK 21 and Maven to build the complete IFCtoLBD repository.
+From the repository root, use the multi-module build so IFCtoRDF, IFCtoLBD_Geometry, and IFCtoLBD are compiled before IFCProps2ExcelOnline and IFCtoLBD_Desktop_2026:

 ```
-mvn compile
+mvn install
 ```

+This compiles and installs all five artifacts into the local Maven repository.
+Use `mvn verify` from the repository root to verify all modules without installing them.
+To build only IFCtoRDF, run `mvn verify` from this directory;
+IFCtoRDF itself remains compatible with JDK 17.

 ## Issues
 Issues can be posted in https://github.com/pipauwel/IFCtoRDF/issues.